misteu/RPiCoffee/docs/README.md

 [x] First espresso via webbrowser

-[ ] Checkout the positions of the relevant sensors (water, coffe grounds level) for direct access
+[ ] Checkout the positions of relevant sensors (water, coffe grounds level) for direct access

 [x] Find a way to read out LEDs at the frontpanel